Recognizing and Eliciting Weakly Single Crossing Profiles on Trees: Elicitation Algorithm

+In this section, we present a polynomial time lower than $\OO(mn\log m)$ query complexity algorithm for eliciting weakly single-crossing profiles on trees.
+At a high level, our algorithm maintains a minimal single-crossing tree containing all the preferences that we have elicited so far.
+To elicit a new preference, we first search whether this new preference is present in the single-crossing tree that we have been maintaining with a small number of queries.
+If it is not present, then we elicit the new preference using $\OO(m\log m)$ queries by any efficient sorting algorithm, Heap sort for example.
+The crucial structural result that we will show is that any single-crossing preference profile cannot have too many different preferences.
+This helps us to bound the number of times we elicit a new preference using $\OO(m\log m)$ queries.
+We now present our algorithm in detail.

-In this section, we present a polynomial time low query complexity algorithm for eliciting weakly single crossing profiles on trees.
-We begin with bounding the degree of any node in a single crossing tree for a profile consisting of distinct preferences.
+We begin with bounding the degree of any node in a single-crossing tree for a profile consisting of distinct preferences.
 We use this to bound the query complexity of our elicitation algorithm.

-\begin{lemma} Let a profile $\PP$ of distinct preferences be single crossing with respect to a tree $\TT$.
+\begin{lemma} Let a profile $\PP$ of distinct preferences be single-crossing with respect to a tree $\TT$.
 Then the degree of every node in \TT is at most $m-1$. \end{lemma}